Trebišov: History

 The first archaeological findings are from the Neolithic.
 Tombs were found from the Otomani Culture of the early Bronze Age and the building structures from Hallstatt Culture from late Bronze Age.

 The name of Trebišov is first mentioned in 1219 as Terebus, later in 1254 as Terebes, and in 1341 as Therebes, in 1441 the sources depict as Felse Terebes, Also Terebes (Upper and Lower Trebišov).
 The village is also mentioned in 1330, when it received town status for the first time.
 The castle and the village became one settlement in the 14th century.

-The first written reference to the castle stems from 1254.
+The first written reference to the castle stems from 1254, during the reign of Béla IV of Hungary.
 This castle of Parič (Párics) stood at the border of the village.
 The village originally was established to serve the castle.
 The castle was built by Terebesi family from the Kaplon clan.
-Károly Róbert has conquered the castle in 1317 during the fight with Peter, son of Petenye and granted the land as gift to Philip Drugeth, the ispán of Szepes County, but then returned to royal ownership in 1342, to the Zemplén County.
-After 1387 the castle was given by Sigismund of Luxemburg to Péter Perényi, who soon became a "robber knight".
-Mathias Corvinus has overtaken the castle in 1483 and given the castle to the son of the defeated knight.
+Charles I of Hungary has conquered the castle in 1317 during the fight with Peter, son of Petenye and granted the land as gift to Philip Drugeth, the ispán of Szepes County, but then returned to royal ownership in 1342, to the Zemplén County.
+After 1387 the castle was given by Sigismund of Luxemburg to Peter Perényi.
+Mathias Corvinus has overtaken the castle in 1483 from Stephen Perényi, who became a "robber knight", after a siege and given the castle to the son of the defeated lord.
 As the Ottomans were approaching in 1536, the castle was reinforced, and further in 1541.
-The Drugeth family took over the castle by marriage in 1567, but in 1619, Gabriel Bethlen sieged and occupied it.
+The Drugeth family took over the castle by marriage in 1567, but in 1619, Gabriel Bethlen besieged and occupied it.

 There is a record that in 1601 there were 31 populated and 94 non-populated houses in the settlement.
-The Pálos religious order had monastery here between 1504 and 1530, and 1630-1781 which is still standing.
+The Order of Saint Paul the First Hermit had monastery here between 1504 and 1530, and 1630-1781 which is still standing.